Chronology of Israel / Judah's Monarchy

 (2) After Solomon's reign. the kingdom of Israel split into two nations, the northern tribes (Israel) and the southern tribes (Judah).

-(3) Most likely date, but Joel's prophecy has been dated anywhere from the ninth to the fourth century BC.
+(3) Most likely date, but Joel's prophecy has been dated anywhere from the ninth to the fifth century BC.

 [TOC] [Top of Page]